-Pears + almonds in a fabulous tart
+Pears + almonds = fabulous tart

 Fall is a very popular season.
 The weather, the clothes, the colors, and the crisp air contribute to a good mood.
-If you add a pear frangipane tart to that list, it grows exponentially.
+If you add a pear almond tart to that list, it grows exponentially.

 Step-by-step VIDEO

-Blind baking the crust
+Prepare the crust

 For more details, click for step-by-step photos of blind baking.

-The pears
+The filling

 There is a whole post devoted to frangipane because it deserves it.

 A thin layer of this almond filling is spread on the pre-baked sweet crust.
+It will puff in the oven and add a wonderful buttery almond flavor.

-Baking the tart
+Baking

 The result is golden, juicy, and amazing.
 We want enough fruit so the rest of the components don't overpower it.